 Electric vehicles (EVs) are cars powered using electrical energy, stored in rechargeable batteries, rather than (non renewable) petrol/diesel.
 Modern EVs are convenient, reliable and affordable.
-Consequently, more and more people are switching to this new sustainable mode of transport, which is helping to keep the air clean!
+Consequently, more and more people are switching to this new sustainable mode of transport, helping to reduce pollution.

 Battery life has improved significantly, and whilst the majority of charging is likely to take place at home or at work, a fast growing national network of public charging points exists to allow you to recharge your EV’s battery on the move.